-SSL encryption can be used to secure some or all content sent back and forth between the browser and the server.
-To use SSL, you must have a server certificate installed and configured on the server.
+SSL encryption should be used to secure all content sent back and forth between the browser and the server.
+To use SSL, you must have a certificate installed and configured on the server.
 It is possible to generate your own SSL certificate or to obtain one from a trusted Certificate Authority.
 Obtaining and installing an SSL certificate is beyond the scope of this document but there are plenty of resources on the web to help you with this.

-If you have an SSL certificate installed and configured on your server, you should set the SSLIsAvailable setting in the Web.config file to true.
+If you have an SSL certificate installed and configured on your server, you should set the SSLIsAvailable setting in the user.config file to true.

 <add key="SSLIsAvailable" value="true" />

-If you have an installation of mojoPortal using multiple sites, there are some additional considerations for SSL.
-If you are using multiple sites based on folder names then all the sites have the same domain name so the SSL certificate can work for all the sites, and no further configuration is needed.
+If you have an installation of mojoPortal using Multi-Tenancy, there are some additional considerations for SSL.
+If you are using Folder Based Multi-Tenancy, all the sites will have the same domain name so the SSL certificate can work for all the sites, and no further configuration is needed.

-If you have multiple sites based on host names the configuration will depend on whether the hostnames are all for the same domain like www.yourdomain.com, demo.yourdoamin.com, foo.yourdomain.com etc. In that case, if you have a wildcard SSL certificate for the domain then you can use the same SSL certificate for all sites and no further configuration is needed.
+If you are using Host Name Multi-Tenancy, the configuration will depend on whether the hostnames are all for the same domain like www.yourdomain.com, demo.yourdoamin.com, foo.yourdomain.com etc. In that case, if you have a wildcard SSL certificate for the domain then you can use the same SSL certificate for all sites and no further configuration is needed.

 <add key="Site1-SSLIsAvailable" value="true" />